- HOW TO CONTROL SPRINGTAILS IN AND AROUND HOME

-Now if your septic tank system is covered in dirt, you’ll need to use a less direct treatment method which will include the BIFEN GRANULES applied over the top.
-Once in place, the hope is to have enough of the active penetrating down deep where it can adversely affect the nesting springtails.
+If your septic tank system is covered in dirt, you’ll need to use a less direct treatment method.
+Do this by applying BIFEN GRANULES applied over the top.
+Once in place, the granules will slowly release active down in the soil and eventually penetrating deep enough where it can adversely affect the reproducing springtails.